 It’s not every day that an architecture firm rethinks one of world’s oldest and most ubiquitous materials — but that’s precisely what the design mavericks of Dutch firm MVRDV did for their radical transformation of a storefront in Amsterdam.

-Their Crystal Houses project swept to victory as the Popular Choice Winner in the Commercial-Mixed Use category 2017 A+Awards, due in large part to the stunningly beautiful finished façade for this high-end flagship store.
-However, it was also because of the firm’s brilliantly documented manufacturing process, which lays bare one of the most ingeniously detailed retail projects completed during the last decade.
+The firm’s Crystal Houses project swept to victory as the Popular Choice Winner in the Commercial-Mixed Use category 2017 A+Awards, due in large part to the stunningly beautiful finished façade for this high-end flagship store.
+However, it was also because of a brilliantly documented manufacturing process that lays bare one of the most ingeniously detailed retail projects completed during the last decade.

 This remarkable reinterpretation of a traditional building material began with a conversation between the client, Warenar, and MVRDV’s co-founding director Winy Maas.
 “We said to the client, ‘Let’s bring back what will be demolished but develop it further’,” explained Maas, reflecting on the original, driving concept behind the project.

 “Crystal Houses make space for a remarkable flagship store, respect the structure of the surroundings and bring a poetic innovation in glass construction.
 It enables global brands to combine the overwhelming desire of transparency with a couleur locale and modernity with heritage.
 It can thus be applied everywhere in our historic centers.”